Walanta (summarized version)

 We want teens and young adults, with little or no schooling, to go back to school and learn a trade.
 Vocational training is necessary so that they can develop their skills and come to believe in themselves.

 Many boys and girls have never learned to read or write, because they had to help with the family chores or were needed to work on the fields or herding the goats.
 And if they did go to school, they often dropped out of school for the same reasons.
 In Mali if you fall into the category "unskilled" or "dropouts", you have no prospects for there is no "second-chance-education.
 Therefore, these young people have nothing.
 No work, no money, no (technical) skills.
 These skills we will teach them.
 Unemployment among young people is very high due to lack of training.
-By training and teaching them a trade, which is in strong demand in the region, they will have prospects for the future and they can give the local economy a boost.
+By training and teaching them a trade that is in strong demand in the region, they will have prospects for the future and they can give the local economy a boost.

 Who are we?

 The idea for the foundation came on one of my trips to Mali.

 My name is Janka de Vries and I visited Mali for the first time in 2004.
 It was not just that one trip, because I was touched by Mali, the country, the vibrancy, the colors, the hospitality, the people, their self-esteem and especially their almost indestructible optimism, even in the most difficult circumstances.

 Mohamed ag Hamid asked me whether it would be possible to build a Vocational Training Centre in Timbuktu.
 Mohamed is the President of the "Association Taflist", an association that is committed to the training of disadvantaged young people in Timbuktu.
 Taflist comes from the Tamasheq, the language spoken by the Tuareg.
 It means promise, agreement, contract and commitment.